whomfire01/fedramp-demo/README.md

 # FedRAMP OSCAL Demo

-This project hopes to demonstrate Steve Moore's familiarity with OSCAL, JSON, and YAML in the context of FedRAMP compliance.
+This project is intended to demonstrate Steve Moore's familiarity with OSCAL, JSON, and YAML in the context of FedRAMP compliance.

 ## Files
-- `oscal-examples/example.oscal.json`: A basic example of an OSCAL control in JSON format.
+- `oscal-examples/example.oscal.json`: A basic OSCAL control example in JSON format.
+- `oscal-examples/example-complex.oscal.json`: A more detailed OSCAL example with multiple controls.
 - `config-examples/example.config.yaml`: A configuration example for managing security controls using YAML.
-- `scripts/generate_oscal.py`: A Python script that generates a simple OSCAL JSON file.
+- `scripts/generate_oscal.py`: A Python script that generates OSCAL JSON files dynamically.

 ## How to Use
-- Clone the repository.
+1. Clone the repository.
-- Run `generate_oscal.py` to create an OSCAL JSON file.

-## Scripts
-- `scripts/generate_oscal.py`: A Python script to generate a sample OSCAL JSON file (`oscal_output.json`).
-Run with `python generate_oscal.py`.
+2. Run `scripts/generate_oscal.py` to generate an OSCAL JSON file (`generated_oscal.json`).
+3. Review the `example-complex.oscal.json` file for a more complex OSCAL structure.